 The sections below outline the type of supporting documentation required according to your specific circumstances.
-Please note that you may be required to provide further information or documentation, as determined by the RACGP.
+You may be required to provide further information or documentation, as determined by the RACGP.

 Special arrangements on medical grounds

 Applications for special arrangements on medical grounds must be accompanied by a medical certificate on the RACGP template from the treating medical practitioner with the following details: